- The ageing process is characterised by :

 - Fat grafting is usually done for cosmetic reasons and therefore not insurance claimable.

 - The exception would be when this is done as part of a reconstructive surgery to restore contour irregularity.

 Why do I hear more about filler injection than Fat grafting or injection ?

-The majority of patient request for small volume injection.
-This is achieved by hyaluronic acid filler which can be administered by plastic surgeon, dermatologist and aesthetic physicians.
+The majority of patient requests are for small volume injections.
+This is achieved by hyaluronic acid filler which can be administered by plastic surgeons, dermatologists and aesthetic physicians.

-Fewer patients are aware of the potential of using fat grafting for rejuvenation and improvement of the contour of their whole face.
-Fat grafting is usually performed by plastic surgeons which are much few in numbers compared to the other doctors administering fillers.
+A minority of patients are aware of the potential of using fat grafting for rejuvenation and improvement of the contour of their whole face.
+A limited number of plastic surgeons perfrom fat grafting compared to doctors administering fillers.

 When should I choose filler injection ?

 Filler is suitable when you need only a small volume replacement e.g. nasolabial fold (which typically require 1-2 ml of filler).
 It is a quick and convenient treatment.